mudasobwa/mudasobwa.github.io/_posts/2015-08-29-active-record-case-when.md

 Everybody working with Rails project, slightly more complicated, than To-Do list, is aware of [N+1 Query Problem](http://www.sitepoint.com/silver-bullet-n1-problem/).
 It is awful, it might drastically decrease the performance of an application.
-I saw pages, performing over 4000 queries against database.
+I saw pages, performing over 4000 queries against database on a single load.

 There are great diagnostics gems, like aforementioned [`bullet`](https://github.com/flyerhzm/bullet) and/or [`query_reviewer`](https://github.com/nesquena/query_reviewer) There are plenty of